appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ![Use Admin Settings to configure your instance.](/img/Profile-Admin-Settings-Setup-Info.png)

-:::tip
+:::info
 With the Admin Settings page, you can also configure [email](email/), [custom authentication](authentication/), [google maps](google-maps.md), and [more](./).
 :::

 The Admin settings are segregated based on the area they affect.
 Pick the desired category from the left panel.
-You can update any setting and click <mark style="color:red;">`save & restart`</mark> (The UI will show a restart modal while the instance restarts.)
+You can update any setting and click <mark>`save & restart`</mark> (The UI will show a restart modal while the instance restarts.)
 Once it restarts, your instance will have new settings.

 ### Configuring a Super Admin